UliRehr15/sst_rec04_lib/README.md

 20180914: Vers.
 4.15: Update to QtCreator 4.5.2 and gcc 7.3.0. <BR>
 20181101: Vers.
 4.16: More Tests for Test Record 1 and 2. <BR>
 20190125: Vers.
 4.17: Small Changes in working with TestRec objects. <BR>
+20190222: Vers.
+4.18: Repeat call of TreeBuild should be possible now. <BR>